 If applicants refuse two offers of accommodation that are reasonable and suitable in any 12 month period their application will be closed for a period of 12 months.
 You can reapply once this time period has passed.

-You should contact the Housing Options Team at your local council as soon as possible.
-They will discuss your circumstances and offer you an interview.
-They will work with you by providing advice and assistance on all available housing options to either prevent or relieve your homelessness.
+You should contact your local Housing Options Team as soon as possible.
+They will discuss your circumstances and provide you with advice and assistance on all available housing options to either prevent or relieve your homelessness.
 The Housing Options Officer will assess your Keyways application band and advise you in writing if this changes.
 Contact to the homeless team can be made by calling 0300 126 3000 or emailing housingoptions.northnorthants.gov.uk

 All applicants have the right to ask for a review if we decide not to allow you to join Keyways or make any decision that affects your application.

-This should be in writing and within 21 days of the decision and clearly state the reasons you feel the original decision is wrong.
+This should be in writing, within 21 days of the decision and clearly state the reasons you feel the original decision is wrong.